Hospitality Club

 Hospitality Club (HC) was a hospitality exchange service (a gift economy network for finding homestays whereby hosts were not allowed to charge for lodging) accessible via a website.
+HC's specified goals were to facilitate "intercultural understanding ... bringing people together ... travelers and locals".

 History

-The first hospitality exchange service based on internet technology was Hospex.org in 1992 from Poland, which was later folded to Hospitality Club.
-Hospitality Club was founded in July 2000 in Koblenz, by Veit Kühne.
+Hospitality Club was founded in July 2000 in Koblenz, by Veit Kühne, who was inspired by a trip to South America.
+It later incorporated technology from Hospex.org, a similar service.